dbt-labs/docs.getdbt.com/website/docs/faqs/runs/failed-tests.md

 ---
 title: One of my tests failed, how can I debug it?
-Description: “You can debug failed tests by finding the SQL”
+Description: "You can debug failed tests by finding the SQL"
-sidebar_label: ‘debug failed tests’
+sidebar_label: 'debug failed tests'
 id: failed-tests

 ---